 - Servers — Indicates the status of external WatchGuard server connections for Log Server, Dimension, DNSWatch, and Threat Detection and Response (TDR).

 - WatchGuard Cloud — Indicates the status of the connection to WatchGuard Cloud.
-For more information, see WatchGuard Cloud on Your Firebox.
+For more information, see See WatchGuard Cloud Status on the Firebox.

 - IPSec VPN — This widget graph shows the usage statistics for IPSec VPN connections through your Firebox.

 - External Bandwidth — This graph shows real-time throughput statistics for all the device interfaces in kilobytes.
 The Y axis (vertical) shows the cumulative throughput value of kilobytes sent and received over an interface since the last time the device was powered on or rebooted.
 The X axis (horizontal) shows the time interval included in the graph.

 - CPU — This graph shows CPU usage and average load over the selected period of time.

 - Memory — This graph shows the usage of Linux kernel memory over a period of time.